Key Areas: Singaraja, Lovina Beach, Seririt, Pemuteran, Banjar, Gitgit Waterfall

 Dolphin Watching (Lovina)

-Depart before sunrise for calm seas and clear visibility.
+Depart before sunrise for calm seas and best visibility.

 Diving & Snorkeling (Pemuteran)

-Morning sessions offer best water clarity and minimal wind disturbance.
+Morning sessions provide the clearest water and minimal wind.

 Waterfall Visits (Gitgit / Munduk)